 A certificate of Basic Law Enforcement Equivalency issued by the Washington State Criminal Justice Training Commission, or

+Federally certified law enforcement officers (e.g. FBI, DEA, Military Police) and certified federal background investigators, or

 A certificate of Reserve Academy completion issued by the Washington State Criminal Justice Training Commission, or

 Proof of a minimum of two hundred forty (240) hours of full-time or reserve law enforcement or corrections experience within the preceding eighteen (18) months, sufficient to pass evaluation standards set by the Sheriff's Office.